mariovida/hospital-management/README.md

 - **Patient Management:** Easily manage patient records, including personal information, medical history, and treatment details.

-- **Appointment Scheduling:** Efficiently schedule and manage appointments for patients and medical staff.

 - **Staff Information:** Keep track of staff details, including doctors, nurses, and administrative personnel.

 - **Billing and Invoicing:** Streamline the billing process with features for generating invoices and tracking payments.